 Raw honey (locally produced) is a fantastic, all-natural fighter of seasonal allergies.
 Because bees collect pollen from flowers in your area and then convert it to honey to feed their hives, eating raw, local honey is like a tasty allergy shot.
 It’s also full of vitamins and minerals, anti-fungal, anti-viral, and makes a great, non-narcotic cough suppressant and throat soother.

-I’ve started to drink a tablespoon (or more!) every morning to maintain health or after a large meal.
+I’ve started to drink a tablespoon (or more!) every morning to maintain health or after a large meal to help digestion.
 When you feel ill, take a slightly larger dose to help boost your immune system.
 Word has it on the street that it’s an extremely effective hangover cure.

 Supports immune function